 A Celebration of Mexico’s Marine Life

 The Whale Sanctuary of El Vizcaino, also known as El Vizcaino Biosphere Reserve, is an exuberant celebration of Mexico’s natural heritage.
-Located on the land in the waters of Baja California Sur, the reserve is one of Latin America’s most unique natural parks and certainly the largest with wildlife sanctuary with its 55,555 square miles devoted to the region’s diverse fauna.
+The sanctuary is in the waters of Baja California Sur, the reserve is one of Latin America’s most unique natural parks.
+It is certainly the largest wildlife sanctuary with its 55,555 square miles devoted to the region’s diverse fauna.

-The unique landscape of the region as well as the coast, coast lagoons, and islets make this reserve an outstanding attraction of the Baja Peninsula.
+The unique landscape of El Vizcaino includes the coast, coast lagoons, and islets.
+This reserve is a big attraction of the Baja Peninsula.
 If you are traveling anywhere remotely nearby, add this unforgettable destination to your travel itinerary.

 The Whales of El Vizcaino

 Migrating gray whales favor the lagoons of El Vizcaino.
 The reserve has two lagoons: Laguno Ojo de Liebre and Laguna San Ignacio.
 Not only do the lagoons add visual splendor to the reserve, but they are also widely regarded as the most important breeding grounds for the North Pacific Gray Whale.
 The whales migrate northward to Arctic waters, but the reserve is where they come to breed in winter.
 The lagoons are also home to Blue Whales.
 Many tourists and scientists make their way to El Vizcaino, a UNESCO World Heritage Site, to catch glimpses of the protected whales as well as to marvel at the many other creatures that make their home there.